tom-seddon/b2/README.md

     git submodule init
 	git submodule update

-Regarding branches, `master` should always build (and shouldn't contain anything too outrageously half-baked) and `build` is the branch used by the CI servers to prepare releases. `master` is periodically merged into `build` when things are settled down.
+Regarding branches, `master` should always build, and shouldn't contain anything outrageously half-baked - it's the branch used by the CI servers to prepare releases.

 `wip/*` is stuff that's being worked on.